SiliconLabs/wifi_combo_applications/iot-pa-bt-spp_loop_back_test/readme.md

 ![RS9116W device in discoverable and connectable mode](./resources/spp-secondary-command-execute.png)

-**STEP 8.** Connect the second RS9116 NCP module to the same PC and open the TeraTerm terminal and open the device port.
+**STEP 8.** Connect the second RS9116 NCP module to the same PC and open another TeraTerm terminal later select and open the appropriate com port.

 **STEP 9.**  In the Tera Term menu, select `Control->Macro`.